elenasamuylova/drafts/llm_course/README.md

 - Generate embeddings for the inputs — such as the reference and the generated response.
 - Measure similarity between them to assess how closely their meanings align.

-**When this method is useful**:
+This method is useful for:
-- **Reference comparison**: Evaluate whether the generated output conveys the same meaning as the reference, even if the phrasing is different.
+- **Reference comparison**.
+Evaluate whether the generated output conveys the same meaning as the reference, even if the phrasing is different.
-- **Relevance and groundedness**: Works in reference-free settings, where you assess how relevant a response is to a user’s query or the retrieved context.
+- **Relevance and groundedness**.
+Works in reference-free settings, where you assess how relevant a response is to a user’s query or the retrieved context.

 For example, measuring the semantic similarity between the model’s output and the retrieved context can serve as a proxy for detecting hallucinations in RAG systems.